DeepSeek V3.5 review: $0.15 per million input tokens

 Capabilities

 A reported 52.4% on SWE-bench Pro would put this model in the middle of the open-weights pack.
 It would handle routine coding fine, ahead of Qwen 3 (46.2%) and Llama 4 (50.2%), behind Kimi K2.7-Code (56.8%) and MiniMax M3 (59.0%).
-Worth a caveat here: those comparison scores are unverified, and we found no evidence that a model called "Kimi K2.7-Code" exists, the real Moonshot release appears to be Kimi K2.6.
+Worth a caveat here: those comparison scores are unverified, and we found no evidence that a model called "Kimi K2.7-Code" exists, the real Moonshot release appears to be Kimi K2.6 (opens in a new tab).
 The reported 85.8% MMLU is strong on paper, matching or beating several pricier models, but it too is unconfirmed.

 The open-weights advantage